 Built-in Video Kiosk Widgets

-Video Kiosk includes a set of built-in widgets.
-These include Date and Time, Image Folder, URL, and RSS widgets.
+Video Kiosk includes a set of built-in widgets – the Date and Time widget, Image Folder, widget, RSS Feed widget and URL widget.

 Date and Time Widget

-Use the Date and Time widget to display the Date and / or the Time and an optional group of images from a folder.
-When you pick the widget, the settings will be displayed.
+Use the Date and Time widget to display the Date and Time in the corner of the screen.

 Image Folder Widget

-Use the Image Folder widget to display a group of images from a folder.
-When you pick the widget, the settings will be displayed.
+Use the Image Folder widget to automatically resize and display a group of images from a folder.

 URL Widget